mattermost/mattermost-plugin-jira/readme.md

 #### Step 3: Install the plugin as an application in Jira

 If you want to allow users to [create and manage Jira issues across Mattermost channels](#11-create-and-manage-jira-issues-in-mattermost), install the plugin as an application in your Jira instance.
 For Jira Server or Data Center instances, post `/jira install server <your-jira-url>` to a Mattermost channel as a Mattermost System Admin, and follow the steps posted to the channel.
-For Jira Cloud, post `/jira install cloud <your-jira-url>`.
+For Jira Cloud installs secure connections (HTTPS) are required, post `/jira install cloud https://<your-jira-url>`.

 If you face issues installing the plugin, see our [Frequently Asked Questions](#5-frequently-asked-questions-faq) for troubleshooting help, or open an issue in the [Mattermost Forum](http://forum.mattermost.org).